Vagueken/Real-Time-Face-Emotion-Detection/README.md

 ## Model Creation
 # 1)
 # Face-Emotion-Recognition Using Transfer Learning
- Here we have created the models which recognizes the real time emotion of person in frame.
-So basically its a team project done by me and my friend Babu reddy.Here is model trained by me using Transfer Learning with a pre trained model MobileNet.
+ Here I have created the models which recognizes the real time emotion of person in frame.
+The project is done by me with using some online help.
+Here is model trained by me using Transfer Learning with a pre trained model MobileNet.

 Transfer learning is a  research problem in machine learning model that focuses on storing knowledge gained while solving a problem and applies it to another problem of similar kind.
 It offers better starting point and improves the model performance when applied on second task.
 The model file for this is provided in my_model folder you can have a look.